 Numerous scientific studies are being conducted to better understand the lifestyle of the gelada, for example, within the community conservation area of Menz-Guassa.

-During our trip to the Simien Mountains, we also met American scientists who spend many months counting and observing the Gelada’s behavior.
+During my trip to the Simien Mountains, I also met American scientists who spend many months counting and observing the Gelada’s behavior.